Migrate data from DynamoDB to Azure Cosmos DB for NoSQL

 dbutils.library.restartPython()

-The third step reads DynamoDB data from ADLS Gen2 and stores it in a data frame.
-Before running it, replace the following information with the corresponding values in your setup:
+The third step reads DynamoDB data from Data Lake Storage Gen2 and stores it in a DataFrame.
+Before you run the step, replace the following information with the corresponding values in your setup:

 Variable Description

-client_id The application (client) ID of the Microsoft Entra ID application (found on the Overview page)
+client_id Application (client) ID of the Microsoft Entra ID application (found on the Overview page).

-tenant_id The directory (tenant) ID of the Microsoft Entra ID application (found on the Overview page)
+tenant_id Directory (tenant) ID of the Microsoft Entra ID application (found on the Overview page).

-If necessary, you can run the next cell (step 4) to execute any data transformations or implement custom logic.
-For example, this could be adding a id field to your data before writing it to Azure Cosmos DB.
+If necessary, you can run the next cell (the fourth step) to execute any data transformations or implement custom logic.
+For example, you could add an id field to your data before writing it to Azure Cosmos DB.

-Run step 5 to create the Azure Cosmos DB database and container.
-This is done using the Catalog API of the Azure Cosmos DB Spark connector.
+Run the fifth step to create the Azure Cosmos DB database and container.
+Use the Catalog API of the Azure Cosmos DB Spark connector.
 Replace the following information with the corresponding values in your setup:

 Variable Description

-cosmosDatabaseName Name of the Cosmos DB database you want to create
+cosmosDatabaseName Name of the Azure Cosmos DB database that you want to create.

-cosmosContainerName Name of the Cosmos DB container you want to create
+cosmosContainerName Name of the Azure Cosmos DB container that you want to create.

-throughput Container throughput, for example, 1000.
-Be mindful of the throughput you associate with the container – you may need to adjust this depending on the volume of data to be migrated.
+Be mindful of the throughput that you associate with the container.
+You might need to adjust this value, depending on the volume of data to be migrated.

-client_id The application (client) ID of the Microsoft Entra ID application (found on the Overview page)
+client_id Application (client) ID of the Microsoft Entra ID application (found on the Overview page).

-tenant_id The directory (tenant) ID of the Microsoft Entra ID application (found on the Overview page)
+tenant_id Directory (tenant) ID of the Microsoft Entra ID application (found on the Overview page).

-Finally, run the last (step 6) to write data to Azure Cosmos DB.
+Run the sixth and final step to write data to Azure Cosmos DB.
 Replace the following information with the corresponding values in your setup:

 Variable Description

-cosmosDatabaseName Name of the Cosmos DB database you want to create
+cosmosDatabaseName Name of the Azure Cosmos DB database that you want to create.

-cosmosContainerName Name of the Cosmos DB container you want to create
+cosmosContainerName Name of the Azure Cosmos DB container that you want to create.

-client_id The application (client) ID of the Microsoft Entra ID application (found on the Overview page)
+client_id Application (client) ID of the Microsoft Entra ID application (found on the Overview page).

-tenant_id The directory (tenant) ID of the Microsoft Entra ID application (found on the Overview page)
+tenant_id Directory (tenant) ID of the Microsoft Entra ID application (found on the Overview page).

-After the cell execution completes, check the Azure Cosmos DB container to verify that the data has been migrated successfully.
+After the cell execution finishes, check the Azure Cosmos DB container to verify that the data was migrated successfully.